Skip to main content Home

 How to install tokens

-npm i @rhds/tokens
+npm install @rhds/tokens

 Usage